nagulnikaythan/CtrlAltDelete/README.md

 4. Paste **ONLY your API key** inside the file:

-How to run
-clone the github repository into your local directory Ensure Docker Desktop is installed and running on your machine get the Dockerfile and a docker-compose.yml file from the gdrive link and save it to the local directory.
+**NOTE : PLEASE FOLLOW THE INSTRUCTIONS GIVEN BELOW AND IGNORE THE README FILE ATTACHED IN THE ZIP FILE ** How to run clone the github repository into your local directory Ensure Docker Desktop is installed and running on your machine get the Dockerfile and a docker-compose.yml file from the gdrive link and save it to the local directory.